cran/PGRdup/README.md

 -   `AddProbDup`
 -   `SplitProbDup`
 -   `MergeProbDup`
+-   `ViewProbDup`
 -   `KWCounts`
+-   `read.genesys`

-Use these helper functions if needed. `ValidatePrimKey` can be used to check whether a column chosen in a data.frame as the primary primary key/ID confirms to the constraints of absence of duplicates and NULL values. `DoubleMetaphone` is an implementation of the Double Metaphone phonetic algorithm in `R` and is used for phonetic matching. `ParseProbDup` and `AddProbDup` work with objects of class `ProbDup`.
-The former can be used to parse the probable duplicate sets in a `ProbDup` object to a `data.frame` while the latter can be used to add these sets data fields to the passport databases. `SplitProbDup` can be used to split an object of class `ProbDup` according to set counts. `MergeProbDup` can be used to merge together two objects of class `ProbDup`. `KWCounts` canb used to compute keyword counts from PGR passport database fields(columns), which can give a rough indication of the completeness of the data.
+Use these helper functions if needed. `ValidatePrimKey` can be used to check whether a column chosen in a data.frame as the primary primary key/ID confirms to the constraints of absence of duplicates and NULL values.

+`DoubleMetaphone` is an implementation of the Double Metaphone phonetic algorithm in `R` and is used for phonetic matching.

+`ParseProbDup` and `AddProbDup` work with objects of class `ProbDup`.
+The former can be used to parse the probable duplicate sets in a `ProbDup` object to a `data.frame` while the latter can be used to add these sets data fields to the passport databases. `SplitProbDup` can be used to split an object of class `ProbDup` according to set counts. `MergeProbDup` can be used to merge together two objects of class `ProbDup`. `ViewProbDup` can be used to plot the summary visualizations of probable duplicate sets retrieved in an object of class `ProbDup`.

+`KWCounts` can be used to compute keyword counts from PGR passport database fields(columns), which can give a rough indication of the completeness of the data.

+`read.genesys` can be used to import PGR data in a Darwin Core - germplasm zip archive downloaded from genesys database into the R environment.

 Tips
 ----